Marcel Amont: Later life and death

 In March 2014, he published his seventh book, Letter to Friends, which collects fictitious letters sent to the people he loves and most of whom he has met.
 Among the recipients: Charles Aznavour, Maurice Chevalier, Yves Montand, Alain Souchon, François Morel, and Antoine de Caunes, among others.

 Amont published an autobiography in 2015.

 From November 2016 to February 2017, he participated in the tenth anniversary of "Age tend, the tour of idols", together with Gérard Lenorman, Sheila, Hugues Aufray, among others.

 In 2018, the stand-up begins with a new show "Marcel says and sings Amont", in which he trusts in the manner of a humorist, tracing his life from his native southwest until today.
 He is enamoured of his greatest hits and new songs, whether or not they are yours and that enhance the story.

 Marcel Amont married Tamara Vladimirovna Deiness in 1952 and divorced in 1959; He had three children, Pascual, Jean and Pierre.
-Amont died in Saint-Cloud on 8 March 2023, at the age of 93.
+He was also romantically involved with Alice Kessler Amont died in Saint-Cloud on 8 March 2023, at the age of 93.